brandonwamboldt/nodeftpd/README.md

 NodeFTPD
 ========

 NodeFTPD is an FTP server written for Node.js.
-It's currently in **alpha** and is not recommended for use in any environments.
+It's currently under heavy development and should not, under any circumstances, be used in production (or any environment connected to the Internet).
+It doesn't even support real authentication yet!

+It is however, a real FTP server.
+The bulk of basic FTP features have been implemented, and I'm currently working on authentication and features related to that.

 The project is a Node.js/JavaScript learning project, but I intend on making it into a feature complete FTP server that I can deploy on my own servers.